bekk/bekk-christmas/post/elm/andthen-in-progress.md

         |> Maybe.andThen List.head
 ```

-Using andThen, we see that List.head is only executed if name is Just.

 As we have seen so far in this article, `andThen` is suitable for transformations that may fail, in contrary to map. `map` is fit for transformations that cannot fail.
 As such, we can also use `andThen` as a filter.
 By forcing the transformation to fail, by returning `Nothing`, when the value does not satisfy some condition, we have created a filter.

-Let’s say that we reimplement the same `toLastName` function, but this time we want to provide an error message if the last last name is less than seven characters.
+Let’s say that we reimplement the same `toLastName` function, but this time we want to return `Nothing` if the last last name is less than seven characters.
 Using `map`, we can implement it like this:

 ```elm
 toLastName name =